 Grades 8-12 (IFT3617)

-Prerequisite: IFTA Makeup I within the past three years.
+Prerequisite: Makeup I within the past three years.

-Learn specialized techniques used for character and special effects makeup along with basic hairdressing and wig applications.
-Learn more advanced skills such as advanced old age, hair laying, use of latex and Gel Effects, and special effects for cuts, bruises, and burns.
+Learn techniques for more advanced character and special effects makeup including advanced old age, cuts, bruises and burns, hairdressing and wig applications, and gel effects.
 All participants will act as artist and model.
 Students must be able to work with and wear the makeup.
 Latex is used in this course.

 Grades 9-12 (IFT3619)